Park Cho-a: 2012–2013: Debut with AOA

 On July 30, 2012, Choa made her debut as a member of AOA on Mnet's M Countdown with the song "Elvis" from their debut single album, Angels' Story.

 On June 12, 2013, it was announced that Choa would play the female lead, Gabriella, in the musical High School Musical.
-Her agency, FNC Entertainment, revealed photos of Choa practising the duet song, "Start of Something New".
-Choa said that she wanted to portray Gabriella as sincerely as she could.
 The musical ran from July 2 to September 1 at Seoul's Blue Square Samsung Card Hall.
+She was praised for interpreting the character in her unique style while handling songs that span a wide vocal range.

 2014–2017: Solo activities and hiatus

-On March 16, 2014, Choa released a solo OST for TV Chosun's TV series Bride of the Century.

-Choa appeared as a new cast member on MBC's variety show "My Little Television".
-She later left the show on May 19, 2015.

-Choa also became a new model for sports brand NBA's 2015 S/S, the first few pictures released were colourful and sporty.
+In March 2014, Choa released a solo OST for TV Chosun's TV series Bride of the Century.
+She then appeared as a new cast member on MBC's variety show My Little Television, leaving the show on May 19, 2015.
+The same year she also became a new model for sports brand NBA's 2015 S/S.

 On March 25, 2015, it was revealed that Choa would be one of the members on the studio panel for MBC's We Got Married, replacing Hong Jin-young.

 On June 6, 2015, she became an advertising model for Alba Heaven, a website to help people find part-time jobs.
 She appeared alongside Yoo Byung-jae in a commercial for the website that month.

 On July 22, 2015, it was revealed that Choa would collaborate with Primary and Iron for Primary's new single 2-3s song "Don't Be Shy".

-The song and the full music video starring Choa was released on July 24, 2015.

-A teaser trailer for Choa's solo debut, "Flame", was released on December 14, 2015.
-"Flame" is a cover of a song by Jang Hye-jin featuring Gary, with Gary's rap reworked into a section for Choa to sing.
-The song was later released on December 17, 2015.
+The song and the full music video starring Choa were released on July 24, 2015.
+On December 17, 2015, Choa made her solo debut with "Flame", a cover of a song by Jang Hye-jin featuring Gary, with Gary's rap reworked into a section for Choa to sing.